mantejjosan/tutorials/CollaborateOnGithub/SetUpSshKey.md

+# Setup SSH key for using github from CLI

 Setting up an SSH key for Git is a straightforward process.
+- If you are ***on windows*** open **Git Bash** and follow the process in there.
+-  If you are using linux then just open the terminal and you'd be good to go.

 ### Step 1: Check for Existing SSH Keys
 First, check if you already have an SSH key on your system: